Why should I enter the 3x3 International Illustration Awards Show?

 Each year we name a show chair who is responsible for selecting our jury panel for each of our two shows.
 This year's show chair is Christian Graligen.
 View this year's jury.
 You'll note that we include an art director judge for our student show as well.

 Best of Show winners receive $1,500 and all Gold medal winners a $750 cash-value award.
 Prizes will total over $9,000.

-All Professional and Student Show winners will receive complimentary digital edition of the Annual.
+All winners receive a complimentary digital edition of the Annual.